Frequently Asked Questions

 Do you only work with humanities or first-year writing?

 We encourage you to visit us as many times as you'd like, and you may bring in one assignment several times.
-We do ask that after working with a consultant, you take some time to work on your assignment alone before visiting us again.
+You can also arrange to meet with the same consultant every week or every other week (email the Writing Center Director if you would like to arrange this).
+We suggest that after you work with a consultant, you take some time to work on your assignment alone before visiting us again.
 This way, you get a chance to practice some of the strategies and to experiment with the ideas that the consultant suggested, before meeting with the same or another consultant.

 Will you edit my paper or correct my citations?